-A wine-growing center since the days of the Etruscans, the tumbling hillside village of Montepulciano is the epicenter for the production of the well-regarded Vino Nobile di Montepulciano.
+Since the days of the Etruscans, a wine-growing center, the tumbling hillside village of Montepulciano is the epicenter for the production of the well-regarded Vino Nobile di Montepulciano.
 An enchanting Tuscan town included on our tours often dubbed a “miniature Florence” for its mix of beautiful churches, wonderful art, and architecture, and lively café culture, Montepulciano has long been famed as the birthplace of wines enjoyed in centuries past by noblemen (hence the name as a ‘vino nobile’).
 Popes, poets, proprietors, and politicians first made the region’s wines famous, but its popularity has endured thanks to the wines’ spicy flavors and balanced acidity.

 Cellar Tours organizes exclusive luxury Montepulciano Wine Tours, featuring top producers, privately chauffeured, dining in the best local restaurants, and staying in charming countryside hotels.